WPI-LNL/tolerance/README.rst

     >>> prefer_int_318('zero')
     'zero'

-The example codes above  specify ``substitute`` argument of ``tolerate`` function to specify the returning value when the function has failed ( ``lambda x: x`` part).
+The example code above uses the ``substitute`` argument of the ``tolerate`` function to specify the returning value when the function has failed ( ``lambda x: x`` part).
 ``tolerate`` function takes several arguments to configure the function behavior.
-These arguments are explained in Case study and detailed in API documentation.
+These arguments are explained in the Case study and detailed in the API documentation.

 .. _PEP-318: http://www.python.org/dev/peps/pep-0318/